Health Care Guide Information

 The following are the types of leukemia.

 1. Acute lymphoblastic/Lymphocytic leukemia (ALL): This type involves abnormal production of lymphocytes.
 This type of cancer occurs mostly in younger children.
-This is the most aggressive form of blood cancer, suddenly diagnosed within a few days after symptoms.
+This is the most aggressive form of blood cancer, which is suddenly diagnosed within a few days after symptoms.

 This type is further divided into the following subtypes: